 A: No. Though this process is still being engineered by Barr Engineering, the highest concentration of phosphorous is in the sediment.
 There is phosphorous in the water column already, but this is far less concentrated than what is trapped in the sediment.
 The sediment is what needs to be removed because it is at full concentration.
-Additional details will be made on this subject as Barr Engineering completes the first 35% of their construction design plans and specifications for the construction work.
-Barr engineering has completed similar lake projects with similar solutions that have great improvements in water quality.
+Additional details will be made on this subject as Barr Engineering completes the construction design plans and specifications for the construction work.
+Barr Engineering has completed similar lake projects with similar solutions that have great improvements in water quality.